England

 Dimensions: 12 ½” H x 21 ½” W x 21 ½” D

 A substantial, antique English sandstone water trough, featuring wonderful texture from the hand-chiseled carving as well the developed patina from a life outdoors.
 The circular, although irregular, shape is low and wide to create a shallow vessel for catching water or growing plants.
 Tactile chisel marks communicate a distinct sense of age and artistry.
-With its durable construction and timeless, almost Neolithic design, this 19th century, or earlier, garden accessory would make a striking addition to any outdoor space in the country or in the city, complementing both traditional and modern design tastes.
+With its durable construction and timeless, almost Neolithic design, this 19th century (or earlier) garden accessory would make a striking addition to any outdoor space in the country or in the city, complementing both traditional and modern design tastes.
 A fabulous pot for air plants or other low-maintenance flora.
-Please view the detailed images.
+Please view the detailed images to see more.

 -